 What do others think?

 #5 Updated by Luke Kanies about 6 years ago

 Fwiw, most Ruby code I have seen, including what ships with Ruby itself (stdlib, etc.) uses 2 spaces, not 4.

 That’s true, but Puppet is older than the majority of Ruby projects, and the whole two-space trend didn’t start until I already had a ton of code.

-#8 Updated by Ian Taylor almost 5 years ago
+#8 Updated by Ian Taylor about 6 years ago

 Okay, here is a new patch.

 It makes indentation and alignment more consistent (no tabs, and indentation of 4 spaces) and removes trailing whitespace.

 #9 Updated by Luke Kanies about 6 years ago

 The patch doesn’t apply cleanly against the current HEAD: